 The Remo Emperor Suede has a brighter attack, followed by a controlled midrange and low-end sustain.
 The Emperor Suede is available in regular, white, and black variations.

-Remo Emperor Suede drumheads are built with two 7.5mil plies*, and a soft smooth suede coating.
-The suede coating gives a brighter attack, followed by a more focused midrange and low-end sustain compared to regular Remo Emperor drumheads.
+Remo Emperor Suede drumheads are built with two 7.5mil plies*, and a soft smooth suede finish.
+Remo’s “suede” finish is etched into the film, giving this drumhead a textured feel on the top.
+The suede feature gives a brighter attack, followed by a more focused midrange and low-end sustain compared to regular Remo Emperor drumheads.
 Although this is a newer addition to the Emperor line, these drumheads would be right at home in the 1970s thanks to their warmer sound and shorter sustain.
 The Emperor Suede are slightly thicker than the regular Remo Emperor, meaning added durability along with a reduced sustain.

 Remo Emperor Suede drumheads are available in regular, white, and black varieties, for snare drums and toms.

 The Remo Emperor Suede and Emperor White Suede are made with two 7.5mil plies.

 The Remo Emperor Black Suede has one 7mil and one 7.5mil ply.